tim-speed/flexdiffuse/README.md

 ### What this is

-Methods to map styles of an image using CLIP image embeddings to the CLIP text embeddings after encoding the prompt.
+- Methods to map styles of an image using CLIP image embeddings to the CLIP text embeddings after encoding the prompt.
+- A hopefully easy to use webui for generating images

 ### What this isn't

-**Img2Img**: The methods shown in this repo apply to image guidance, not the orgin, and in this demo I show how Img2Img can be used in combination.
+- **Img2Img**: The methods shown in this repo apply to image guidance, not the orgin, and in this demo I show how Img2Img can be used in combination.

-**Textual Inversion**: Requires training / tuning a model, this just modifies embeddings, and is only good at some style transfer not reconstructing subjects, as Textual Inversion has been demonstrated to do.
+- **Textual Inversion**: Requires training / tuning a model, this just modifies embeddings, and is only good at some style transfer not reconstructing subjects, as Textual Inversion has been demonstrated to do.
 I would like to integrate Textual Inversion into this demo at somepoint.